mosynthkey/beat_this_cpp/README.md

 - **Original Beat This!
 Implementation**: This C++ port is based on the Beat This! model from Johannes Kepler University Linz.
 Please refer to the [original repository](https://github.com/CPJKU/beat_this) for the original implementation, research paper, and licensing terms.
 - **ONNX Runtime**: Microsoft's high-performance inference engine
-- **Dependencies**: FFTW (Fastest Fourier Transform in the West), libsndfile, and libsoxr developers
+- **Dependencies**: PocketFFT, miniaudio, and ONNX Runtime developers